sergiocollado/potpourri/Notes_on_AI/Notes_on_A_start.md

-Notes on A* (A start) algorithm - Path finding algorithm-
+Notes on A* (A star) algorithm - Path finding algorithm-
 ====================================================================

 Lets assume we have an mapped area and we want to go from a starting point A, to a point B, and for simplicity, lets assume all,